 Lying about a degree or qualification is never a good idea.
 While many people make slight exaggerations about their hobbies, interests and skills, this is also far from recommended.

-She joined Gordon Dadds LLP in 2014 and on an alternative web page it is more circumspect and records her 'graduating with a law degree from what is now Liverpool John Moores University'.
-The word 'now' is a clear admission that it was not a university when she was a student, but it is, at best, deceptive.
-On the Gordon Dadds web page shown above (retrieved 11/Nov/18), it abandons the 'now' and reverts to an earlier claim and clearly states 'Liverpool John Moores University'.
-A redesigned web page_ (retrieved 2/Jan/2019) blatantly perpetuates the impression that she held a degree from a university.
+She joined Gordon Dadds LLP in 2014 and on an alternative web page it was more circumspect and records her 'graduating with a law degree from what is now Liverpool John Moores University'.
+The word 'now' is a clear admission that the institution was not a university when she was a student, but it is, at best, misleading.
+On the Gordon Dadds web page shown above (retrieved 11/Nov/18), it abandoned the 'now' and reverted to an earlier claim which clearly states 'Liverpool John Moores University'.
+A redesigned web page_ (retrieved 2/Jan/2019) discards any restraint and blatantly perpetuates the impression that she attended a university.

 What is the truth?

-Fact: Marie Sarah Kaye (as she was then known) obtained her CNAA degree from Liverpool Polytechnic in 1988.
+Fact: In 1988 Marie Sarah Kaye (as she was then) obtained her

 From 1965 to 1992 academic degrees in polytechnics were validated by the UK Council for National Academic Awards.|